guochenmeinian/guochenmeinian.github.io/content/about/index.md

-My primary interests lie in the fields of software development and deep learning.
+My primary interests lie in the fields of software development and deep learning (especially Large Language Model).
 This summer, I am excited to intern at the headquarters of [Bilibili](https://en.wikipedia.org/wiki/Bilibili), a top-tier video sharing platform in China.
 Here, I am engaging with dynamic teams to enhance media technologies that millions enjoy.

 {{ double_image(path1="about/view.jpg", path2="about/courant.jpg", height=1400, width=650, op="fit_height") }}